 - Can implantation bleeding look like a period?

-Implantation bleeding is something that may occur at an important moment in your embryo’s journey to fully-grown babyhood.
+Implantation bleeding is a small amount of bleeding that may occur at a critical moment in your embryo’s journey to fully-grown babyhood.

 When does implantation bleeding occur?

-Implantation tends to happen about 10 to 14 days after conception, but it can be as early as 6 days for some women.
+Implantation usually happens about 10 to 14 days after you’ve conceived, but it can be as early as 6 days for some women.

 What does implantation bleeding look like?